 The most efficient way to get around Oslo is on a bike.
 City bikes are primarily used for short rides and as a supplement to public transport.
 About 100,000 people in Oslo use city bikes, and in 2018 over 2.7 million bike trips were made.

 The city bike scheme in Oslo is a collaboration between the city of Oslo and Clear Channel Norway AS.
 The municipality makes public advertising space available and gets a city bike space in return.
-The scheme is financed by subscriptions, advertisements on the racks, and sponsorship.
+The scheme is financed by subscriptions, advertisements on the stations, and sponsorship.

-For the right amount of bikes to be in the right place at the right time every day, we have a crew and cars that are out working from morning to night.
+For the right number of bikes to be in the right place at the right time every day, we have a crew and cars that are out working from morning to night.
 If a station is about to be filled up with bikes or gets emptied, the crew gets notified.

-We’re available to offer information and answer questions by email, telephone, and Facebook.
+We’re available to offer information and answer questions by e-mail, telephone, and Facebook.
 We also talk with users directly in the app, or here on the website.